 The Authority's accounts have been prepared on the basis that it is a going concern.
-The Authority's Balance Sheet shows a negative Total Equity of £5.6bn (£6.1bn 2014/15), as result of the full adoption of International Financial Reporting Standard IAS19.
+The Authority's Balance Sheet shows a negative Total Equity of £6.4bn (£5.6bn 2015/16), as result of the full adoption of International Financial Reporting Standard IAS19.
 The accounting standard requires the recognition of the Authority's pension liabilities in the accounts.
 However this is purely an accounting entry and does not impact on the Council Taxpayer.
-It does not affect the Authority's future status or ability to fulfil its function.
+It does not affect the Authority's future status or ability to fulfil its function and therefore the accounts have been prepared on a going concern basis.

-Policing and Crime Bill
+Policing and Crime Act 2017